ibm-cloud-docs/assistant/intents.md

     **Note**: The file cannot be larger than 20 MB.

     1. From the intent configuration page, click **Show recommendations**.

+        User example source files are shared between the skills in a service instance.
+If your coworkers own skills in the same instance and upload files, then their files are added to your shared *User examples source files* collection.

     1.  **First time only**: Click **Upload files**, and then click **Choose a file** to browse for the CSV file you created earlier and select it.

         After the file is uploaded and processed by the service, recommended utterances are displayed.
 If no recommendations are made, then the file does not contain examples that are suitable for this intent.

-        If the file cannot provide useful recommendations for any of your intents, you can try a different set of utterances from another file.
-However, the service can evaluate only one file at a time.
-You must delete the current file before you can upload a different one.
-To delete the current CSV file, click **Next set** until you reach the end of the recommendations, and then click **Delete**.
-Be sure nobody else is using the file before you delete it.
+    1. If the file cannot provide useful recommendations for any of your intents, you can try a different set of utterances from another file.

+        Click **View Files** to see the *User example source files* collection for your instance.
+To add a file, click **Add Files**, and then browse for a file and select it.

+        To delete a file, you must remove all of the files that have been uploaded; you cannot delete only one file.
+First, make sure nobody else is using the files, then click **Delete All** to delete all of the uploaded files.

+        Close the *User example source files* page.

-    1. Select the utterances that you want to add as user examples for this intent, and then click **Add**.
+    1. After the service shows you recommendations, select the utterances that you want to add as user examples for this intent, and then click **Add**.
 Or click **Next set** to review more utterances.
     1. If you want to search the content of the CSV file for user examples yourself, click the **Search Logs** tab, enter a keyword on which to base the search, and then press **Enter**.

         Follow these search query syntax guidelines: